 Sources for Historical Research

 Secondary sources are writings by historians that summarize, analyze, or interpret information gathered from primary sources.
-Consulting secondary sources is essential because professional historians (past and present) have insights into primary source evidence that will guide our own thinking.
+Consulting secondary sources is essential because the insights of professional historians will guide our own thinking.

-Primary sources provide a direct window on the past.
+As mentioned above, primary sources provide a direct window on the past.
 Although the study of some primary sources requires specialized skill (knowledge of other languages and cultures, archeological technique, etc.), most primary sources can be studied profitably by non-experts.
-Because the direct evidence of primary sources is uninterpreted by secondary sources, primary sources “speak for themselves,” in a way that secondary sources do not.
-For this reason they are of primary importance to historical study and are the primary focus of church history research at Westminster.
+Because the direct evidence of primary sources is uninterpreted by secondary sources, primary sources “speak for themselves” in a way that secondary sources do not.
+For this reason they are of primary importance to historical study and are the focus of church history research at Westminster.

 Primary source material may include published or unpublished writings, personal letters, photographs, artifacts, audio or video recordings, interviews, personal testimony, or other materials that come directly from the past.
 Examples include:

 No study of primary sources is complete without a complementary familiarity with the pertinent secondary source material.
-Secondary sources are useful:
+Secondary sources . . .

 Examples of Secondary Sources